Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Time
    The time at which the ocean surface is being evaluated.
-   To make an animated ocean, you will need to insert keyframes :kbd:`RMB` and animate this time value - the speed that the time value is changing will determine the speed of the wave animation Depth
+   To make an animated ocean, you will need to insert keyframes :kbd:`RMB` and animate this time value.
+   The speed that the time value is changing will determine the speed of the wave animation.
+Depth
    The constant depth of the ocean floor under the simulated area.
    Lower values simulate shallower waters by producing